 Behavioral Assessment and Management

 Students will learn functional behavioral assessment, behavior management techniques, and how to design effective behavioral interventions.
 Specific topics include interviewing, systematic data collection, and measuring progress and outcomes.
 Prerequisite: admission to the School Psychology Program.
 Offered Fall.

 SPY 795 Cr.1-3

 Directed readings or presentation of material not available in formal departmental courses.
-Repeatable for credit - maximum four.
+Repeatable for credit - maximum three.
 Offered Occasionally.

 SPY 796 Cr.1-3